 SLR Limit:

 The SLR limit refers to the minimum percentage of deposits that banks in India are required to maintain in the form of liquid assets such as cash, gold, and government securities.
-The SLR limit is set by the Reserve Bank of India (RBI), which is the central bank of India, and is used as a tool for monetary policy.
+The SLR limit is set by the Reserve Bank of India, which is the central bank of India, and is used as a tool for monetary policy.

 As of February 2022, the SLR limit in India is set at 18%.
-This means that banks are required to maintain a minimum of 18% of their Net Demand and Time Liabilities (NDTL) in the form of liquid assets.
+This means that banks are required to maintain a minimum of 18% of their NDTL in the form of liquid assets.
 However, the RBI has the authority to change the SLR limit as needed, based on the prevailing economic conditions.

-To ensure the solvency of banks:
+To Ensure the Solvency of Banks

-By mandating banks to maintain a minimum percentage of their Net Demand and Time Liabilities (NDTL) in the form of liquid assets, the RBI ensures that banks have sufficient assets to cover their liabilities.
+By mandating banks to maintain a minimum percentage of their Net Demand and Time Liabilities in the form of liquid assets, the RBI ensures that banks have sufficient assets to cover their liabilities.
 This helps to maintain the solvency of banks and protect the interests of depositors.

 The SLR requirement acts as a curb on the credit expansion of banks.
-Banks are required to maintain a certain percentage of their deposits in liquid assets, which reduces the amount of money available for lending.
+Banks are required to maintain a certain percentage of their deposits in liquid assets, which reduces the amount of funds available for lending.
 This helps to prevent excessive credit expansion, which can lead to inflation and economic instability.

 The SLR requirement encourages banks to invest in government securities, which are considered safe and highly liquid.
 This helps to finance government projects and initiatives, which can contribute to economic development.